FedericoCoppo/JavaProcessing/README.md

 # JavaProcessing
-Tutorial for using processing lib and Unfolding map lib Hint from UC San Diego Intermediate Software Development team course
+Tutorial for using processing lib and Unfolding map lib.
+Hint from UC San Diego Intermediate Software Development team course.

 ## Life expectation PApplet
 The app parse from a CSV file the country expectation of life data to fill an Hash Map (country ID, value).